If you are a Household Contact of someone with COVID-19

-If you live with a person who has COVID-19 or have spent at least 8 hours with them in the same home, you are a Household Contact.
-We recommend you do a RAT each day for 5 days.
+If you are a Household Contact of someone who has COVID-19, we recommend you do a RAT each day for 5 days.

 Two types of COVID-19 tests are available to the general public in New Zealand.